 Solar keratoses feel like rough, scaly, dry patches, which are often red.
 They are common from the age of approximately 40, and increase with age.
 Anywhere on your skin may be affected, but solar keratoses certainly occur more often in more sun-exposed areas, such as your face, neck, exposed scalp, chest and backs of hands and forearms.
 Initially, solar keratoses may seem to come and go; however, they often then become permanent.

-Prevention of new solar keratoses is essential, including sun avoidance and careful sun protection.
-Q Dermatology recommends SPF50 broad spectrum sunscreen, along with physical protection including sensible clothing, a hat and sunglasses.
-Some skincare ingredients are helpful in reducing solar keratoses, such as prescription vitamin A creams, AHAs (such as glycolic acid) and vitamin B3.
+Prevention of new solar keratoses is important, through sun protection and minimised exposure.
+Q Dermatology recommends SPF50 broad spectrum sunscreen, along with physical protection, including sensible clothing, a hand and sunglasses.
+Some skincare ingredients are helpful in reducing solar keratoses.